6 Excellent EAL Resources You Can Get Online Right Now

-You’ll find everything from an arctic wildlife portfolio to a geography from space quiz to a jazz mixing board.
+You’ll find everything from an arctic wildlife portfolio to a geography from space quiz.
 Certainly a little something to get every student interacting with English in a way that interests them.

 One of the most exciting resources for young students is the Animal Cams section.
 You and your class can get a front row seat to the panda, lion and elephant exhibits at the Smithsonian’s National Zoo!

 From there, you and your class can have group discussions about what the animals are doing in real time.
 It’s a great way to practice using new English verbs.
 (Just keep in mind that sometimes the animals are a bit camera shy, so you won’t want to devote a huge chunk of your lesson to this activity.)